Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry: Introduction.

 For theoretical description, it is convenient to project the Hamiltonian into a reduced Hilbert space associated with the bands near the Fermi surface.
-After such projection, the wavefunction enters the projected Hamiltonian through the form factor $\Lambda(\bm k, \bm k + \bm q) = \langle u_{\bm k}|u_{\bm k+\bm q} \rangle$ with $|u(\bm k)\rangle$ being the periodic part of the Bloch wavefunction.
-If all we care about is, for example, the superfluid stiffness, defined as a small twist of the superconducting order parameter phase then it is sufficient to consider a small $\bm q$ limit, where the quantum geometric tensor describes the norm of the form factor.
-However, in the KL mechanism for superconductivity, excitation processes with large momentum transfer $\bm q$ are also important for screening the Coulomb interaction.
-This requires keeping the full form factor $\Lambda(\bm k, \bm k + \bm q)$, not only a small $\bm q$ expansion, in the theory description.
+After projection, the wavefunction enters the Hamiltonian through the form factor $\Lambda_{\tau}(\bm k, \bm q) = \langle u_{\tau}(\bm k)|u_{\tau}(\bm k+\bm q) \rangle$ with $|u_{\tau}(\bm k)\rangle$ being the periodic part of the Bloch wavefunction {with $\tau$ describing the valley degree of freedom}.
+If all we care about is, for example, the superfluid stiffness, defined as a small twist of the superconducting order parameter phase then it is sufficient to consider a small $\bm q$ limit, where the quantum geometric tensor describes the norm of the form factor. ~\cite{Peotta_2015,Julku_2016,Liang_2017,Hu_2019,Chen_2024,Tian_2023,Julku_2020,Xie_2020,He_2021,Herzog_2022,T_rm_2022,Torma_2018,Huhtinen_2022,Chen_2023,Wang_2025,Chen_2024,Hu_2024,Ziting_2024,PhysRevLett.131.016002} However, in the KL mechanism, excitation processes with large momentum transfer $\bm q$ are also important for screening the Coulomb interaction.
+This requires keeping the full form factor $\Lambda(\bm k, \bm q)$, not only a small $\bm q$ expansion.
 In general, the KL mechanism generates extremely low $T_c$.
-One way to enhance $T_c$ is to tune the system close to a van Hove singularity~\cite{Nandkishore_2014}.
-The central question is how the form factor affects $T_c$ in the KL mechanism, especially if the geometry of the wavefunction can enhance it.
+One way to enhance $T_c$ is to tune the system close to a van Hove singularity~\cite{Nandkishore_2014}. {The central question is whether band geometry can offer an alternative route.}